There is an important difference between a complementary therapy and an alternative therapy.

 Health professionals usually use the term traditional medicine to mean a therapy or health practice that has developed over centuries within a particular culture.
 It's usually formed around a particular belief system.

 This term can be confusing because in the western part of the world conventional medicine could be considered to be a traditional medicine.
-But doctors don't usually use the term traditional medicine in this way.
+But this term is not usually used in this way.
+It generally refers to therapies or treatments that developed in the eastern part of the world such as Ayurvedic medicine and traditional Chinese Medicine.